ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

 This section covers the following cases:

-- There are no integration tests for a collection / group of modules in a collection at all.
+- There are no integration tests for a collection or group of modules in a collection at all.
 - You are adding a new module and you want to include integration tests.
 - You want to add integration tests for a module that already exists without integration tests.